bingomanatee/react-picker/README.md

 * **options**: an array of strings or objects with label properties.
 * **display**: boolean - whether to display the options initially.

-These properties replace the default containers used to render the Picker:
+These properties replace the default containers used to render the Picker.
+All of them are optional, and have workable default stand-ins if not provided:

-* **ChoiceContainer**: A contianer that is passed Item(ChoiceItem) and ChoiceMenu and is expected to pull value/state out of context and render the menu if display is true.
+* **ChoiceContainer**: A container that is passed Item(ChoiceItem) and ChoiceMenu and is expected to pull value/state out of context and render the menu if display is true.
 * **ChoiceItem**: A container that is passed option, active, store, onClick,